-The KMO-portefeuille provides subsidies for training with recognised service providers.
-In this way, you can have part of your tuition fees paid by the government.
+The KMO-portefeuille grants subsidies for studies with recognised service providers.
+As such, a part of your tuition fee can be paid by the government.

 Entrepreneurs or the liberal professions can make use of this.
 More information can be found on the website www.agentschapondernemen.be